When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Questions to Ask Your Lactation Consultant

-• What can I do to increase milk production?
+• What can I do to safely increase milk production?

-• What is a good diet to support healthy breastfeeding?
+• What foods should I eat to support healthy breastfeeding?

-• How do I properly store breast milk?
+• What are the guidelines to properly store breast milk?

 • How do I prevent my nipples from cracking?

-• Is breastfeeding a good form of birth control?
+• Is breastfeeding a reliable form of birth control for me?

 The Cost of a Lactation Consultant